-President and CEO of the Company since March 9, 2011.
+Executive Vice Chairman since September 8, 2021 and previously served as President and CEO of the Company from March 9, 2011 to September 8, 2021.
 Chief Executive Officer of Rainbow Media Holdings LLC since 1995.
 Chief Operating Officer of Rainbow Media Holdings LLC from 1991 to 1995.
 President of AMC and Bravo from 1987 to 1991.
-Serves on the boards of the American Film Institute, NCTA - The Internet & Television Association, The Paley Center for Media, Museum of the Moving Image, the Public Theater, The New School, People for the American Way and WNYC - New York Public Radio.
-Mr. Sapan is also a member of the Academy of Motion Picture Arts and Sciences Executive Branch.
+Serves on the boards of the Museum of the Moving Image, the Public Theater, The New School, People for the American Way NY Public Radio, American Film Institute, NCTA Internet/Television Association and The Paley Center.